-- The SEN Policy; - A copy of the full SEN Register or alternative school document used for tracking this cohort; - Guidance on identification in the Code of Practice (SEN Support and pupils with Education, Health and Care Plans); - Information on individual pupils' special educational needs, including action plans, targets set and copies of their IEP or alternative records of targets set/outcome monitoring. - Practical advice, teaching strategies, and information about types of special educational needs and disabilities - Information on the staff IT system on individual pupils and their special needs and requirements - Information on current legislation and SEN provision - Information available through Nottinghamshire's SEND Local Offer
+- The SEND Policy; - A copy of the full list of children receiving SEND Support - Guidance on identification in the Code of Practice (SEND Support and pupils with Education, Health and Care Plans); - Information on individual pupils' special educational needs, including action plans, targets set and copies of their Pupil Profile or alternative records of targets set/outcome monitoring. - Practical advice, teaching strategies, and information about types of special educational needs and disabilities - Information on the staff IT system on individual pupils and their special needs and requirements - Information on current legislation and SEND provision - Information available through Nottinghamshire's SEND Local Offer

-This information is made accessible to staff and parents in order to aid the effective co-ordination of the school's SEN provision.
+This information is made accessible to staff and parents in order to aid the effective co-ordination of the school's SEND provision.
 In this way, every staff member will have complete and up-to-date information about all pupils with special needs and their requirements which will enable them to provide for the individual needs of all pupils.

-4. Admission arrangements
+Admission arrangements

 The admission arrangements for all pupils are in accordance with national legislation, including the Equality Act 2010.
-This includes children with any level of SEN; those with Education, Health and Care Plans and those without.
+This includes children with any level of SEND; those with Education, Health and Care Plans and those without.
 For admission arrangements please visit The Kite Federation website.